alexmavr/verbis/README.md

 - Alex Mavrogiannis (alex@verbis.ai)

 ### Communications with third parties
-Verbis interacts with third party services in the following ways.
+Verbis receives data from SaaS apps, sends telemetry data to Posthog.
+Your data never leaves your system.
+Telemetry can be disabled via the settings page.
 Our full privacy policy is available [here](https://www.verbis.ai/privacy-policy)

 #### SaaS application data (“connectors”)
 Downloaded to the local host running Verbis AI using OAuth credentials, and never shared with other third parties

 #### Model weight storage
-Model weights for the following models are fetched from either the Ollama Library or Huggingface during initialization
+Model weights for the following models are fetched from either the Ollama Library and Huggingface during initialization:

+- Mistral 7B v0.3

 #### Telemetry
-The following events are reported to eu.posthog.com via an HTTP POST call:
+Telemetry is an opt-out feature, but we encourage users to keep telemetry enabled to help the team improve Verbis.
+When telemetry is enabled, the following events will be reported to eu.posthog.com via an HTTP POST call:

 - Application started
     - Chipset